 Flights arriving at EU airports | ✅ Covered |

-These laws also apply to airlines from Norway, Switzerland, and Iceland.
-This means if you’re flying with any airline to, within, or from Europe, you most likely have these rights.
-It’s helpful to know about these regulations – they exist to assist you if something goes wrong with your flight.
-They make sure you’re not abandoned when your travel plans go awry.
+These regulations also cover airlines from Norway, Switzerland, and Iceland.
+This means when you travel with any airline to, within, or from Europe, you most likely have these rights.
+It’s important to understand these laws – they’re there to assist you if something goes wrong with your flight.
+They guarantee you’re not left on your own when your trip arrangements fall through.

 When You Are Not Entitled to Compensation

 Atlantic Airways isn’t necessarily responsible when flights are delayed or cancelled.
-Sometimes, things happen that the airline is powerless against, like really bad weather or unexpected problems.
+Occasionally, situations arise that the airline can’t control, like really bad weather or unexpected problems.

-For example, if there’s an abrupt major weather event, an airport emergency, or an air traffic control strike, Atlantic Airways cannot be held accountable.
+For instance, if there’s unexpected severe weather, an emergency at the airport, or a strike by air traffic controllers, Atlantic Airways is not liable.
 These are called “extraordinary circumstances” that the airline can’t do anything about.

 When these things happen, you likely won’t get any compensation.
-The airline isn’t seen as doing anything wrong when these unexpected issues arise.
+The airline isn’t viewed as doing anything wrong when these unforeseen difficulties come up.